drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 > - Either link only the one you need in your CMake project
 > - or set up CMake options to use specific OpenCV versions via `OpenCV_DIR`

->[!TIP]
-> If you want help switching between the two versions within ORB-SLAM3 builds, I can show you how to do that in the `CMakeLists.txt` using `OpenCV_DIR` environment variables.

 #### Install ORB-SLAM3

 Based on Kevin Robb's implementation instructions, I need to:
 1. Clone the repo
 2. Checkout the exact commit